Hello everyone! 😀

 Prague at night could be so satisfying in terms of the view, with a little budget, your mind may be blown on how far you could get in the city!

-Imagine a world where the cost of one, savory, first class Czech beer, like Pilsner Urquell, will cost you $2.5.
+Imagine a world where the cost of one, savory, first class Czech beer, like Pilsner Urquell that is produced firsthand in Pilsen, will cost you $2.5.
 And that’s not wimpy American-sized.
 That’s the standard half a liter I’m talking about.

 Now let’s turn that on its head and say that Pilsner Urquell isn’t even the best-tasting beer around here, and that’s the best-tasting beer is often less than that!